uwetom/media-production-worksheets/wk18-more-vr/index.md

 #### Attach position

-Currently, the pizza cutter will be picked up at its center.
+Currently, the pizza cutter will be picked up at its centre.
 But we can move it to somewhere more appropriate.

 - **Right click** on the object and choose **Create empty**
 - Rename the new object to **attachPoint**